codecoms/codecoms.github.io/_posts/2014-9-28-Currency-Converter-in-Python.md

   - Python programming
   - programming
 categories: Python
+blurb: >
+  A self-updating currency converter program in Python for the CLI.

 ---

 Recently I find myself traveling quite a bit internationally.
 I needed a program to quickly convert my money into the currency of the country I happen to visit at the moment.
 I took advantage of this need to practice my coding skills in Python.
 In this post I explain how I did  it.